Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

-Different Colored Eyes Day
+Beautiful Eyes Day

 As a companion tartan for today's highlighting of overall diversity in eye color and also the not uncommon heterochromia iridum (a difference in color of the iris of the eye), which can be seen in animals or humans, we have the playful "Wink" tartan.